06 Mar Australia Awards Outcomes for Africa! Frank Akampa’s experience in Australia and thereafter returning to Uganda

 Engaging in community social activities

 Besides classwork, I also had opportunities to engage in activities such as playing soccer, visiting friends, participating in organising activities for associations such as the African Students’ Association (ASA), GPEM mentor programs, and the Geography Club.
-As a student, I could not of course miss the weekly and weekend prayer meetings, the meetings in our apartments over the weekdays, and traveling for church services to St Lucia Uniting Church, Hillsongs church, and many more at Brisbane city.
-I also worked as a volunteer at Australian Conservation Foundation where I was involved in conservation activism, organising workshops and preparing funding proposals.
+As a student, I could not of course miss the weekly and weekend prayer meetings, the meetings in our apartments over the weekdays, and traveling for church services to St Lucia Uniting Church, Hillsong church, and many more at Brisbane city.
+I also worked as a volunteer at the Australian Conservation Foundation where I was involved in conservation activism, organising workshops and preparing funding proposals.